nhsengland/NHSSynth/README.md

 [Project Description - Synthetic Data Exploration: Variational Autoencoders](https://nhsx.github.io/nhsx-internship-projects/synthetic-data-exploration-vae/)

 The codebase builds on previous NHSX Analytics Unit PhD internships contextualising and investigating the potential use of Variational Auto Encoders (VAEs) for synthetic data generation.
-These were undertaken by Dominic Danks ([last commit to the repository: 88a4bdf](https://github.com/nhsx/NHSSynth/commit/88a4bdf613f538af45834f22d38e52312cfe24c5)) and David Brind ([last commit to the repository: ]()).
+These were undertaken by Dominic Danks and David Brind.

 _**Note:** No data, public or private are shared in this repository._